 Students get to travel back in time to the "Age of Sail" and rediscover Delaware's fascinating colonial and maritime history.
-Our typical ship and shipyard program can handle up to 84 students a day — with three (3) "underway" stations on the ship and four (4) interactive stations on land.
-The program usually takes about 4 hours.
+Our typical ship and shipyard program can handle up to 86 students a day — with three (3) "underway" stations on the ship and four (4) interactive stations on land.
+The standard program takes 4 hours.
 Participants engage in "hands-on history," discovering that learning is fun and that fun can be informative.

 Our ship and shipyard programs are available in a variety of formats and can be tailored to meet the academic needs of any group.

 Our most popular program combines both land-based and water-based experiential education.
 It includes an hour-and-a-half sail on the Christina River, during which the students immerse themselves in the life of the original Kalmar Nyckel sailors.
 They set and douse sails, learn about early maritime navigation skills, and use our capstan to understand mechanical advantage.
 Between the sail and land-based activities there is a lunch break, which can be outside in our campus picnic area during the warmer seasons.
 Then students rotate through four more interactive education stations to round out the day.
 While these stations will vary based on your choices and the weather, the most popular program introduces teamwork to bring history to life through:

 Learn more about our interactive education programing by viewing this short film detailing our "Starting A Colony" program.

 "Tour Only" at Copeland Maritime Center

 A program complete with hands-on learning experiences awaits your students in our Copeland Maritime Center and on our shipyard campus (without our Tall Ship)!
 Students will learn cooperation, collaboration, and sailing skills utilizing our 3/4-scale model of Kalmar Nyckel's ship deck.
 Indoor and outdoor stations are available depending on the seasons and your educational goals.
 Some of the most popular education stations include: